holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 Nis is not installed by default on a Debian web server, so in this case, we do not need to remove it.

-If the host you were hardening had the role of a file server and was running NFS, and you need directory services, then you may need something like Kerberos and/or LDAP.
+If the host you are hardening is a file server, running NFS, and you need directory services, then you may need Kerberos and/or LDAP.
 There is plenty of documentation and tutorials on Kerberos and LDAP and replacing NIS with them.

 #### Rpcbind {#vps-countermeasures-disable-remove-services-harden-what-is-left-remove-rpcbind}
 ![](images/ThreatTags/PreventionEASY.png)

-One of the [differences](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.2.0/com.ibm.zos.v2r2.halx001/portmap.htm) between the now deprecated [`portmap`](#vps-countermeasures-disable-remove-services-harden-what-is-left-remove-rpc-portmapper) service and `rpcbind` is that `portmap` returns port numbers of the server programs and rpcbind returns universal addresses.
+One of the [differences](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.2.0/com.ibm.zos.v2r2.halx001/portmap.htm) between the now deprecated [`portmap`](#vps-countermeasures-disable-remove-services-harden-what-is-left-remove-rpc-portmapper) service and `rpcbind` is that `portmap` returns port numbers of the server programs while rpcbind returns universal addresses.
 This contact detail is then used by the RPC client to know where to send its packets.
 In the case of a web server we have no need for this.

 Spin up Nmap: